 The Deschutes River Basin is subject to other pressures related to anthropogenic activities.
-Population growth has been increasing substantially since the 1970s, with most of the growth occurring in Deschutes County (Figure 8-8).
+Population growth has been increasing substantially since the 1970s, with most of the growth occurring in Deschutes County (Figure 8-16).
 Urban growth likely will lead to more water consumption and increased runoff of nutrients, particularly to the Middle Deschutes.

-Figure 8-8.
+Figure 8-16.
 Population growth from 1960 to 2017 in the four primary counties bordering the Deschutes River.

 It was noted earlier that changes in climate have already affected parts of the PNW by increasing air temperature (cf. Dalton et al. 2013).
+In addition to increase average annual air temperature, the Cascade Range has experienced a decreased snowpack (Mote et al. 2005; 2009; 2018).
 Forecasts for the region show increasing air temperature, decreasing streamflow, and a decrease in the snow:rainfall ratio of annual precipitation.
-Other changes in atmospheric chemistry include increases in CO_2 and nitrogen.
-CO_2 is important as a greenhouse gas, but it also stimulates photosynthesis.
-Increased CO_2 concentrations in streams decrease pH and increase photosynthesis rates, although a greater impact might result from the response of terrestrial vegetation and the resulting changes in the chemistry of water delivered to streams (Brown et al. 2017).
+Other changes in atmospheric chemistry include increases in CO2 and nitrogen.
+CO2 is important as a greenhouse gas, but it also stimulates photosynthesis.
+Increased CO2 concentrations in streams decrease pH and increase photosynthesis rates, although a greater impact might result from the response of terrestrial vegetation and the resulting changes in the chemistry of water delivered to streams (Brown et al. 2017).
 Emissions of other gases are also of concern.
 Galloway and Cowling (2002) provided an alert regarding global changes in nitrogen use, emissions, and deposition.
 The increased deposition of nitrogen apparently has already resulted in increased phytoplankton response in sensitive lakes in the northern hemisphere (Bergström and Jansson 2006).
 Emissions of reduced nitrogen (NH_x) associated with agriculture can have pronounced impacts on a local level (Sutton et al. 2008; Zbieranowski and Aherne 2013).
-The local effects of NH_x deposition are likely minor relative to delivery from aquatic sources in the Deschutes River basin.
-Similarly, effects of increasing CO2 emissions on algal growth rates in the Project and LDR are expected to be minor relative to the effects of CO2 on global and regional effects on air temperature.
+The local effects of NH_x deposition are likely minor relative to delivery from aquatic sources in the Project and LDR are expected to be minor relative to the effects of CO2 on global and regional effects on air temperature.
 The effects of increased population growth in the basin were not evaluated in this study but could become a concern in the future.